 Suppressing these recipients will not only help with your engagement, but also give you better insight into the success of your campaigns.
 For example, if a particular campaign receives a high amount of complaints then a sender can gather that the content isn’t relevant enough for the recipients to keep receiving your mailing.
 Did you do an A/B test on the headline?

-Email marketers can take this analysis even further by breaking their lists up into segments.
+Email marketers can take this analysis even further by using segmentation tools.
 For example, a sender can segment their weekly newsletters by age demographics.

 As an example, let’s look at an online pharmacy that does regular newsletters.
 Yesterday’s newsletter was all about baby care products.
 Today our online pharmacy’s email marketers notice in their feedback loops that there is a high complaint rate for a particular segment – the age group of 50 and above.
 This obviously is telling the pharmacy that their content is not meeting this particular segment’s expectation and that the sender needs to adjust their content or stop sending to this group of recipients.
 (Of course, the pharmacy won’t understand what’s happening unless they’ve been smart enough to understand that age is a persona criteria for them, and wise enough to segment by personas.)